 If you e-filed, you can expect your refund within 2 weeks of the date you filed.
 If you filed a paper return, you can expect your refund within 12 weeks of the date you filed.
 You can check on your refund by visiting www.azdor.gov and clicking on "Where's my refund?"
 If you have not received your refund within the noted time frames, you may call one of the numbers listed on the back cover.
-Before you call, be sure to have a copy of your 2009 tax return on hand.
-You will need to know your SSN, your filing status, your 5-digit zip code and the exact whole-dollar amount of your refund
+Before you call, be sure to have a copy of your 2010 tax return on hand.
+You will need to know your SSN, your filing status and your 5-digit zip code.